OpenTechSchool/python-flask/core/files-templates.md

 This means fancy fonts, large bold type, huge banner images and nice round corners and things.
 We are going to need some more interesting HTML and a fair bit of CSS to get it looking pretty.

 We've prepared a self-contained template that you can use for the home page.
-Download it [here](code/templates/files-templates.html) and save it as `index.html` in your templates directory.
+You can download it [here](code/templates/files-templates.html) and save it as `index.html` in your templates directory.